awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Control which service\-linked role can be passed \(using PassRole\)<a name="policy-example-pass-role"></a>

-If your users require the ability to pass custom suffix service\-linked roles to an Auto Scaling group, you must create policies that provide this access and attach them to IAM entities\.
-We recommend that you restrict these policies to only the service\-linked roles that your users must access\.
-For more information about custom suffix service\-linked roles, see [Service\-linked roles for Amazon EC2 Auto Scaling](autoscaling-service-linked-role.md)\.
+Users who create or update Auto Scaling groups and specify a custom suffix service\-linked role in the request require the `iam:PassRole` permission\.

-The following example is helpful for facilitating the security of your AWS KMS customer managed keys if you give different service\-linked roles access to different keys\.
-Depending on your needs, you might have a key for the development team, another for the QA team, and another for the finance team\.
+You can use the `iam:PassRole` permission to protect the security of your AWS KMS customer managed keys if you give different service\-linked roles access to different keys\.
+Depending on your organization's needs, you might have a key for the development team, another for the QA team, and another for the finance team\.
 First, create a service\-linked role that has access to the required key, for example, a service\-linked role named **AWSServiceRoleForAutoScaling\_devteamkeyaccess**\.
-Then, to grant permissions to pass that service\-linked role to an Auto Scaling group, attach the policy to your IAM entities as shown\.
+Then, attach the policy to an IAM identity, such as a user or role\.

-The policy in this example gives users permissions to pass the **AWSServiceRoleForAutoScaling\_devteamkeyaccess** role to create any Auto Scaling group whose name begins with `devteam-`\.
-If they try to specify a different service\-linked role, they receive an error\.
+The following policy grants permissions to pass the **AWSServiceRoleForAutoScaling\_devteamkeyaccess** role to any Auto Scaling group whose name begins with `devteam-`\.
+If the IAM identity that creates the Auto Scaling group tries to specify a different service\-linked role, they receive an error\.
 If they choose not to specify a service\-linked role, the default **AWSServiceRoleForAutoScaling** role is used instead\.

 ```
 {